-Grain-free, refined sugar-free paleo-friendly salted chocolate chip cookie made deep dish-style in a cast iron skillet.
+Grain-free, refined sugar-free Deep Dish Paleo Salted Chocolate Chip Cookie made in a cast iron skillet using tiger nut flour.
 Basically the most epic display of goo you’ve ever laid mouth on.

 When pressed to divulge my all-time favorite dessert preference, the answer has been (and likely will be forevermore) the same ever since I had the ability to speak words: chocolate chip cookies.